zaiisao/zaiisao/README.md

 - Game programming
 - App development

+### Why I Have Hope
+> For God so loved the world that he gave his one and only Son, that whoever believes in him shall not perish but have eternal life.
+(John 3:16 ESV)

 <!---
 zaiisao/zaiisao is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.